 To most, abandoning the American Dream is unthinkable.
 They believe in it and are working toward achieving it for themselves and their children.

-Indeed, during the heated protests against U.S. participation in the Vietnam War, supporters carried placards which issued the ultimatum:
+Indeed, during the heated protests against U.S. participation in the Vietnam War, supporters carried placards that issued the ultimatum:

 Love it or Leave It.